Interested in auditioning, volunteering or ushering? Then we're interested in meeting you! Click any of the tabs above

 In return, ushers are able to see the show free of charge in some of the best seats in the house.
 They also get 50% off at Magic Theatre Concessions Lounge.
 The schedule can be arranged at your convenience!

 To become part of our volunteer usher team and to schedule a time to work with us please contact the Magic Theatre Box Office.

 Please Note: In order to usher with us you must confirm a shift on a specific date.
 Magic Theatre does not have a lot of room for storage of personal belongings during your ushering shift, so please come with as few personal belongings as possible (large bags, backpacks, laptops, suitcases, and grocery bags are all difficult to accommodate).
 Small purses are acceptable.

 Now in its 51st year of continuous operation, Magic Theatre is dedicated to creative risk: we cultivate new plays, playwrights, and audiences and produce bold, entertaining, and ideologically robust plays that ask substantive questions about, and reflect the rich diversity of, the world in which we live.
 Magic believes that demonstrating faith in a writer’s vision by providing a safe, rigorous, and innovative artistic home, where a full body of work can be imagined, developed, and produced, allows writers to thrive.
 We believe that, by adding vanguard voices to the canon and expanding access to new theater-goers, we ensure the future vibrancy of the American theatre.

-These apprenticeships and internships will begin in mid-August 2017 and continue through June 2018.
+These apprenticeships and internships will begin in mid-August 2018 and continue through June 2019.
+(Magic also offers summer internships June through August).

 Magic Theatre apprentices and interns participate in every aspect of operating a mid-sized theatre company, from full participation in staff meetings and strategy discussions to sharing in everyday administrative and production tasks, fund-raising, and script reading, contributing to both short- and long-term organizational endeavors.
 Apprentices receive hands-on training and experience while working side-by-side with top theatre professionals.